 Design can have a myriad of purposes: to inform, persuade, sell, or delight.
 To delight means to present something with a different point of view, while retaining clarity.
 It makes others see the world in new and different ways.
 We are taught a set of skills important for our growth and survival: communication, arithmetic, wellness, and many others.
 But no one teaches us how to perceive the world.
 Perhaps this is a job for delight: to delight someone is to give a small lesson in how to see the world as something good. ~ Frank Chimero

-It is also, for me, the love of the grind of making design every day, late into the night.
-I place less emphasis on passion.
+It is also, for me, the love of the activity, the process, of making design every day, late into the night.

 TED on the Run: How a Conference Copes With Success — and Brickbats — Steven Levy for Wired

 Portrait of Steven Levy, Writer